 DIY branch Christmas tree

 Christmas is coming around quickly this year and before you know it, it will be time to put up the Christmas tree and begin bringing that festive cheer into our homes.
+Yet many of us simply don’t have the time or space to put a Christmas tree up in our homes… or do we?

-Today we’re going to show you how to make a stylish, simple and affordable DIY branch Christmas tree that takes seconds to put up and uses next to no space.
+Today we’re going to show you how to make a stylish, simple and also affordable DIY branch Christmas tree that takes seconds to put up and uses next to no space.
 You can hang this tree on a wall hook or over a door.

 Related article: 17 space saving Christmas trees: Alternative Christmas tree ideas